JodaOrg/joda-convert/README.md

 Joda-Convert
 ------------

-Joda-Convert provides a small set of classes to aid conversion between Objects and Strings.
+Joda-Convert is a small, highly-focussed [library](https://www.joda.org/joda-convert/apidocs/org.joda.convert/org/joda/convert/StringConvert.html), tackling a problem that the JDK should solve - providing round-trip conversion between Objects and Strings.
 It is not intended to tackle the wider problem of Object to Object transformation.

 ```java